Joe Barlow: Kansas City Royals

 On August 4, 2023, Barlow was claimed on waivers by the Kansas City Royals.
 He struggled to a 9.24 ERA in 7 games for the Triple–A Omaha Storm Chasers prior to being designated for assignment on September 1.
 Barlow cleared waivers and was sent outright to Omaha on September 3.
 He elected free agency following the season on November 6.

 Chicago White Sox

 On January 12, 2024, Barlow signed a minor league contract with the Chicago White Sox.
 While playing for the Triple–A Charlotte Knights on June 16, Barlow was part of a seven–pitcher no-hitter against the Durham Bulls.
 In 12 appearances for Charlotte, he struggled to a 10.03 ERA with 14 strikeouts across 11 2/3 innings pitched.
 Barlow was released by the White Sox organization on July 12.

 Texas Rangers (second stint)

 On February 16, 2025, Barlow signed a minor league contract with the Texas Rangers organization.
-He elected free agency on November 6.
+He made 50 appearances for the Triple-A Round Rock Express, compiling a 5-3 record and 4.57 ERA with 73 strikeouts and two saves over 65 innings of work.
+Barlow elected free agency following the season on November 6.